starship/starship/docs/config/README.md

 ## AWS

-The `aws` module shows the current AWS region and profile when valid credentials or a credential_process have been setup.
+The `aws` module shows the current AWS region and profile when credentials or a `credential_process` have been setup.
 This is based on `AWS_REGION`, `AWS_DEFAULT_REGION`, and `AWS_PROFILE` env var with `~/.aws/config` file.
 This module also shows an expiration timer when using temporary credentials.

+The module will display a profile only if its credentials are present in `~/.aws/credentials` or, alternatively, a `credential_process` is defined in `~/.aws/config`.

 When using [aws-vault](https://github.com/99designs/aws-vault) the profile is read from the `AWS_VAULT` env var and the credentials expiration date